Part 1: Aviat’s System Gain Advantage and the Positive Impact on your Microwave Network’s Total Cost of Ownership

 70% CAPEX reduction!

 The benefit of smaller antennas really cannot be understated.
 Going from 1.2m to a 0.6m antenna gives about a 70% CAPEX reduction alone.
-Shipping, handling, and installation costs will also be much lower.
-For a link, this saving is double.
-Suppose you have 10, 100 or even 1,000 links in your network that could be implemented with smaller antennas thanks to higher system gain that Aviat WTM 4000 can deliver.
-In that case, you can see the overall savings multiply significantly!
+Shipping, handling, and installation costs will also be reduced.
+For a link, this savings is doubled.
+If you have 10, 100, or even 1,000 links in your network they could be implemented with smaller antennas thanks to the high system gain that Aviat’s WTM 4000 radio delivers.
+In that case, you can see the overall savings multiplied significantly!